Indigenous peoples of Peru: Demographics

 Ashaninka children in a town in Huánuco.

-According to the National Institute of Statistics and Informatics, out of a 31,237,385 population, the Indigenous people in Peru represent about 25.7%.
-Of those, 95.8% are Andean and 3.3% from the Amazon.
-Other sources indicate that the Indigenous people comprise 31% of the total population.
+According to Peru's 2025 census, out of a 34,157,732 population, the Indigenous people in Peru represent about 20.7%, of those, 92.3% are Andean and 7.3% are Amazonian.

 In the Amazonian region, there more than 65 ethnic groups classified into 16 language families.
 After Brazil in South America and New Guinea in Oceania, Peru is believed to have the highest number of uncontacted tribes in the world.
 There are around 25 uncontacted indigenous groups in Peru.